w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Minimum Active Bond

 The minimum amount of tokens to nominate on Kusama is <RPC network="kusama" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>.

+#### Minimum Bond to Create a Nomination Pool

+The minimum bond to create a Kusama nomination pool is <RPC network="kusama" path="query.nominationPools.minCreateBond" defaultValue={1000000000000} filter="humanReadable" />.

 #### Minimum Bond to Participate in Staking